Complete Guide to Buying Commercial Ceiling Fans

 Coverage Area

-The size of a building is the most important consideration to make when deciding on a fan.
-Calculating the amount of square footage that needs to be cooled by a fan is typically the first starting point when selecting a product.
-To determine the general coverage area, measure the length and width of the applicable areas and multiply these two values.
+Building size is the foremost consideration when selecting a fan.
+Calculating the square footage that needs cooling typically serves as the initial step in the selection process.
+Measure the length and width of the designated areas and multiply these two values to determine the overall coverage area.

 Airflow Rates

-After the coverage area is determined, consider the airflow rates of each fan.
-Airflow volume is typically measured in cubic feet per minute (CFM).
-The higher this value, the harder the fan will work, and the cooler the surrounding area will be.
+Once the coverage area is calculated, consider the airflow rates of the available fans.
+Airflow volume is generally measured in cubic feet per minute (CFM).
+Higher numbers indicate more efficient fan operation and cooler surrounding air.

-- Pitch: Pitch refers to the angle of the fan's blades.
-Generally speaking, the greater the pitch, the higher the CFM.
+- Pitch: The pitch refers to the angle of the fan blades.
+Generally, the greater the pitch, the higher the CFM.

-- Number of Blades: Fans with more blades typically move more air than those with fewer.
-However, the greater the number of blades, the more strain on the fan's motor and the more noise that is produced.
+- Number of Blades: Fans with more blades typically move more air but may strain the motor more and generate more noise.

-- Motor: While the motor itself does not necessarily create better airflow, a larger size can accommodate more fan blades and greater pitches, ultimately leading to increased airflow.
+- Motor: A larger motor can support more blades and greater pitches, contributing to increased airflow.

 Fan Dimensions: How to Size a Commercial Ceiling Fan?

-It's also important to account for the minimum mounting height of a fan.
-This can vary based on each product, so be sure to read individual specifications.
-Remember to account for immovable obstructions in the space, such as shelving or machinery.
-Energy Star recommends that fans are mounted with at least 7 feet of space between the floor and the fan's blades for maximum safety.
+Accounting for the minimum mounting height is also crucial.
+This may vary by product, so consult the specifications.
+Ensure to factor in immovable obstructions like shelving or machinery.
+Energy Star recommends maintaining at least 7 feet of distance between the floor and the blades for safety.

 Wet/Damp Rating